TheOdinProject/curriculum/javascript/finishing_up_with_javascript/conclusion.md

 ### The end of the JavaScript course!
+Completing the JavaScript course is a major milestone!
+Congratulations!

+However, there is still more to go.
+If you're following the Ruby on Rails path, you've already learned how to build a back-end, but there is one more section, Getting Hired, with excellent content on finding a developer job.

+If you're following the JavaScript path, you'll complete:

+- An Advanced HTML and CSS section
+- A NodeJS section where you'll learn to build a back-end
+- And finally, the Getting Hired section
-At this point, you have a very solid skillset for front-end web development.
-With an understanding of sensible JavaScript code and ReactJS, you can create phenomenal and dynamic frontends.

-You should be able to use your newfound skillset to integrate your frontends with either Ruby on Rails or NodeJS - the backends Odin teaches.
-However, in fact, your frontend can integrate with any back-end technologies under the right circumstances!
-After all, you've spent time working with APIs from the frontend already!
+At this point, you can create phenomenal and dynamic frontends.
+These will integrate with the back-ends The Odin Project teaches, Ruby on Rails or Node JS, plus any back-end technologies under the right circumstances!
+After all, you've spent time working with APIs from the front-end already!

-If you find something you don't know or aren't sure about, you should be, by now, a pro at Googling your way to an answer, looking at docs, and cruising through Stack Overflow posts.
+If you find something you don't know or aren't sure about, by now you're a pro at Googling your way to an answer, looking at docs, and cruising through Stack Overflow posts.
 You've got all the tools you need to be a developer.
 And, really, the big secret is that you've been a web developer for some time already.

-There's a whole world of exciting things you can learn.
-Further on the front-end side: React Native to build mobile apps, D3 for data visualization, other single-page MVC front-end frameworks, etc. All that stuff is best learned when you've got something you want to build that requires "the perfect tool for the job."
-If you're excited to expand your horizons further, you can now look at back-end technologies to start building full-stack applications.
-If you're on the Ruby on Rails path, you're already there if you've completed the preceding courses!
+There's a whole world of exciting things you can learn on the front-end side: React Native to build mobile apps, D3 for data visualization, other single-page MVC front-end frameworks, etc. The best way to learn these things is through a project you want to build where you pick the most useful tool for the job.

-So where do you go from here?
-BUILD!
+Whichever path you're on, BUILD!
 Build and build and build and build (see a theme in this curriculum yet?).
 Use what you've learned to create great projects.
-But focus on creating interesting software and use that to drive your education.
-However, we're not done yet.
-There is yet more to learn!
+Focusing on creating interesting software is the best way to drive your education.

-If you're following the Ruby on Rails path, there is one more section, Getting Hired, with excellent content on finding a developer job.
-If you're following the JavaScript path, you'll complete an Advanced HTML and CSS section, a NodeJS section, and then the Getting Hired section.

 #### Give Your Feedback

-1. Before you move on, we would like your feedback [here](https://docs.google.com/forms/d/e/1FAIpQLSeHcp46iWF5D7V7wPPHDeIHK0q5Nu0zXHZi46pP7ExVjULvZA/viewform?usp=sf_link).
+1. Before you move on to the next section, we would like your feedback [here](https://docs.google.com/forms/d/e/1FAIpQLSeHcp46iWF5D7V7wPPHDeIHK0q5Nu0zXHZi46pP7ExVjULvZA/viewform?usp=sf_link).
 Getting your feedback is important so we can continue to improve the curriculum and get an idea of users' experience.

 ### Additional Resources